kristopolous/mansnip/README.md

     $ man bash | grep -c declare
     34

-There's 34 of them.
-You'll need to incrementally slodge through them using the 'n' key, which here stands for 'nope, nope, nope'.
+You'll need to incrementally slodge through 34 of them using the 'n' key, which here stands for 'nope, nope, nope'.

-Here's the fastest optimization I know of.
-Let's roll
+This is the best optimization I know of:

     $ man bash
       -N        turn line numbering on